Writing Smart Contracts

 Peter Gruber has PhDs in financial economics and particle physics.
 He is Senior Lecturer at the Università della Svizzera italiana (USI) in Lugano.
 He has been teaching programming to economics and finance students at USI, St. Gallen, Geneva and Bocconi since 2005.
 Before this, he was part of the neutrino physics efforts at CERN.
 His current research interests are asset pricing, blockchain economics, data visualization and data science with non-traditional data sets.

-Stefano Viviano is a student of the second year of the Master in Digital Finance.
-He has worked with the blockchain and digital assets since 2019 and is interested in helping and raising awareness of the potentials of this disruptive technology.
+Mattia Biancaterra is a student in the second year of the Master in Digital Finance.
+He has worked with the blockchain for several years and is experienced in helping his colleagues understand digital technologies.